D.N.P., RN, NE-BC

 Clinical Assistant Professor

-Billy Mullins, DNP, RN, NE-BC is a clinical assistant professor for the B.S.N. program and the Acute & Chronic Care Community.
+Billy Mullins is a clinical assistant professor for the B.S.N. program and the Acute & Chronic Care Community.
 Dr. Mullins is a prominent leader and educator in the profession of nursing.
 Dr. Mullins is an alumnus of GW Nursing, where he earned a Doctor of Nursing Practice in nursing practice class of 2015.
 He earned a Bachelor of Science in Nursing from Marymount University and a Masters of Science in Nursing focused in Nursing Administration from George Mason University.